...

 Maturation of the Olfactory System: As the olfactory system develops, people become better suited to process and appreciate complex aromas such as oud.
 The powerful and multifaceted quality of oud may grow more enticing as the individual develops the capacity to recognize its numerous layers and nuances.

 Cultural Integration: Children reared in cultures where oud is commonly used may develop a larger appreciation for the aroma over time, especially as they associate it with positive experiences like family gatherings, religious rites, or personal accomplishments.
+Similarly, those exposed to the best chypre fragrances from an early age might cultivate a deeper connection with the scent, linking it to fond memories and significant moments in their lives.

 Exposure and acclimatization: Prolonged exposure to oud, particularly in favorable or meaningful situations, might result in a progressive acclimatization to the scent.
 What was once overwhelming can now become a beloved and familiar aroma.